jacobobryant/cdn/sample/announcement.md

  - Speaking of which, if you're on Substack, you should still export/import your subscribers occassionally because Substack sometimes requires new subscribers to click a confirmation link even if you don't have double opt-in enabled.
 I've added a note about this to the publisher console.

+ - I fixed a bug that was causing some newsletters to not receive as many cross-promotion forwards as they should.

 I've finished all the code maintenance stuff I've been working on.
 I was going to implement a few more user-facing features, but now that the time has come, they don't feel essential enough.
 So I've made a [roadmap/backlog document](https://docs.google.com/document/d/1N6db1c8SUPa2a6wrjwn8fs53cN9CcadmRjO3E5ubvds/edit?usp=sharing) for anyone who's interested in the list of things I'm planning to do eventually, and in the mean time, I'm making user acquisition my primary focus.

 If all goes well, I would love to stay focused on growth until we're making enough money that I can hire a freelancer to continue adding incremental features.
 If not, perhaps at some point I'll start devoting one day per week to it with the rest of my time spent on growth.
 Either way my cofounder will continue to work on the recommendation algorithm which is the main part of the product we need to keep improving.